Macklemore Says He Keeps His Nude Painting of Justin Bieber in His Bedroom: ‘I’m Very Proud of It’

 What a compliment?

-Macklemore visited Watch What Happens Live With Andy Cohen on Thursday where he was asked about his iconic albeit disturbing painting of a nude Justin Bieber with pancakes balancing on his privates.
+Macklemore visited Watch What Happens Live With Andy Cohen on Thursday and was, of course, asked about his iconic, albeit disturbing, painting of a nude Justin Bieber with pancakes balancing on his privates.

-A fan asked if the “Corner Store” rapper, 34, had ever spoken to the Biebs, 23, about his bizarre fan art.
+A fan asked if the 34-year-old “Corner Store” rapper had ever spoken to the 23-year-old pop star about his bizarre fan art.
+“Not about the painting, no,” Macklemore admitted.

-WATCH: Macklemore Reveals How His Daughter Broke the News to Him That His Wife Was Expecting Baby No. 2 (Exclusive)
+EXCLUSIVE: Macklemore Reveals How His Daughter Broke the News to Him That His Wife Was Expecting Baby No. 2

-The erotic decoration was first acknowledged in a Rolling Stone feature about Macklemore in early 2016.
+The erotic artwork was first acknowledged in a Rolling Stone feature about Macklemore in early 2016.
 After word of the painting surfaced, several sites tracked down the image.

 “I bought it on Etsy as a white elephant Santa gift that at the end of the night just stayed at my house,” Macklemore explained on WWHL.
 “No one took it.”

-But that doesn’t mean the portrait was unwanted by any stretch of the imagination.
+That doesn’t mean that he portrait was unwanted by any stretch of the imagination.

 “I’m very proud of it, and it’s become a huge headline.
 It’s like, ‘Macklemore owns a naked Justin Bieber dick pancake painting,’ and it’s part of my thing now,” he quipped.
-“So it goes right above my bed and whenever I’m with my wife intimately, I can always stare and if I want to control my orgasm, just slow it down.”
+“So it goes right above my bed and whenever I’m with my wife intimately, I can always stare at it if I want to control my orgasm, just slow it down.”

-Fans of the erotic art can find it on Etsy along with several other celebrity breakfast food tributes.
+Fans of the erotic art can find it on along with several other celebrity breakfast food tributes.

-Jokes aside, Macklemore is about to welcome baby no. 2.
-The rapper recently revealed the unique way his baby daughter broke the news to him.
-Watch below:
+Jokes aside, Macklemore is about to welcome his second child, and recently revealed to ET the unique way that his baby daughter broke the news to him.
+Check it out: